akinolu52/github-user-activity/README.md

 # github-user-activity

-Sample solution for the [github-user-activity](https://roadmap.sh/projects/github-user-activity) challenge from [roadmap.sh](https://roadmap.sh/).
+Solution for the [github-user-activity](https://roadmap.sh/projects/github-user-activity) challenge from [roadmap.sh](https://roadmap.sh/).

 ## How to run